 The country is divided into two ethnic regions, Dutch-speaking Flanders to the north and French-speaking Wallonia to the south.
-Dividing them is an imaginary east-west line that bisects the country at Brussels, which is claimed by both.
-Although this is a major political conundrum for the Belgians, for the traveler it’s inconsequential.
+Dividing them is an imaginary east-west line that bisects the country at Brussels, a city claimed by both the Flemish and the Walloons.

-Also, cruise the canals and walk the lanes of popular and beautiful Bruges and Ghent, but also be sure to visit such treasures as Liege, Spa (luring spa-goers since the 14th century) and historic Bastogne, made famous by the Battle of the Bulge in WWII.
+Also, cruise the canals and walk the lanes of popular and beautiful Bruges and Ghent, but also be sure to visit such treasures as Liege, Spa (luring spa-goers since the 14th century), and historic Bastogne, made famous by the Battle of the Bulge in WWII.

 Just remember that “If It’s Tuesday This Must Be Belgium” was a comedic spoof of American travelers, not a suggested itinerary for the rest of us.

-It’s an international metropolis – a mosaic of languages, cultures, and traditions – and the home of the European Union, NATO and hundreds of international organizations, English is widely spoken, making it a great place for even a novice French-speaker to get by without an issue.
+It’s an international metropolis – a mosaic of languages, cultures, and traditions – and the home of the European Union, NATO and hundreds of international organizations.
+English is widely spoken, making it a great place for even a novice French-speaker to get by without an issue.

 Just a short walk from the Grand Place is the Mannekin Pis, a small bronze statue of a little boy relieving himself.
-The statue, a great example of Belgium’s quirky sense of humor, is often given costumes to mark various occasions, anniversaries or events.
+The statue, a good example of Belgium’s quirky sense of humor, is often given costumes to mark various occasions, anniversaries or events.

 Known for its vibrant nightlife, its funky bars and restaurants and numerous festivals, Belgians see Antwerp as the “capital of cool.”
-The Antwerp Fashion Academy produced a group of avant-garde designers who made a big splash on the fashion scene in the 1980’s and became known as “The Antwerp Six”.
-Nowadays, the academy continues to churn out new, hot talent.
+The Antwerp Fashion Academy produced a group of avant-garde designers who made a big splash on the fashion scene in the 1980’s and became known as “The Antwerp Six.”
+Nowadays, the Academy continues to churn out new, hot talent.

-Antwerp is an art-loving city with which the name Rubens is eternally linked.
-More than 400 years after the birth of this brilliant painter, it is still possible to see the extent to which Rubens left his mark on the city.
-Funky nightlife, historical buildings, and the biggest diamond center in the world, Antwerp offers something for everybody.
+Antwerp is an art-loving city with which the name Rubens is eternally linked, and more than 400 years after the birth of this brilliant painter, it’s still possible to see the extent to which Rubens left his mark on the city.
+You can cap your visit off with a taste of the city’s funky nightlife.

 Although Bruges is a small city, it is filled to the brim with architectural and artistic treasures, folklore, chocolate shops, lace boutiques and fine restaurants.
-Two popular places in the city are The Beguinages (on the UNESCO World Heritage list, it is the home of the nuns of the order of Saint Benedict) and the Halve Maan Brewery, a family-owned brewery and creator of the famous ‘Brugse Zot’ beer.
+Two popular places in the city are The Beguinages (on the UNESCO World Heritage list, it is the home of the nuns of the order of Saint Benedict) and the Halve Maan Brewery, a family-owned brewery, and creator of the famous ‘Brugse Zot’ beer.
 Two economical was to visit the city are by using the discount Bruges City Card and by touring the countryside outside the city by bicycle.

-If you ask a Belgian where they like to travel within their own country, many will tell you about the friendly city of Ghent.
+If you ask a Belgian where they like to travel within their country, many will tell you about the friendly city of Ghent.
 With most of the town center closed to cars, they will probably also tell you that Belgium’s third largest city is best explored on two wheels or by boat along the elegant canals.